baaivision/JudgeLM/judgelm/llm_judge/README.md

 We first put the LLM-generated results json file into benchmark folder, and then preprocess the LLM-generated answer files.
 Finally, we grade multiple answers by JudgeLM.
 Furthermore, we provide a single script to run the whole process at last.

+Note, the number of multi-answers to be judged is limited by the JudgeLM's context length (2048).

 ### Grade Multiple Answers on JudgeLM Benchmark Step by Step

 #### Step 1.
 Put LLM-generated results json file in benchmark folder `./judgelm/data/JudgeLM/answers`, following the format of `./judgelm/data/JudgeLM/answers/alpaca_judgelm_val.jsonl`